 The key is to develop the knowledge that allows you to present yourself as a problem expert that’s showing up to solve business challenges.

 One way to demonstrate expertise is to share third-party content that’s relevant to your prospect’s challenges and establishes you as a subject matter expert.
-Another effective tool is the value-based story.
+Another effective tool is

 These two methods can be used together to demonstrate relevance and build credibility — because, ultimately, buyers spend their time wisely before spending their money wisely.